 There are 4 exams in this course.
 Each exam covers multiple modules (but non-cumulative), and contains multiple choice, True/False, matching, and short essay questions.
-They are open-note1 exams, and will be proctored by Honorlock.
+They are limited open-note1 exams, and will be proctored by Honorlock.
 All exams should be taken online via the Canvas course website.
-Exams will be open for 24 hrs (12:00 am to 11: 59 pm), and should be taken during this time period.
+Exams will be open for 24 hrs, and should be taken during this time period.
 Each exam will be timed and, once you start the exam, should be completed in 50 min.
 You must follow testing guidelines and any non-compliance will be considered as violation of Student Honor Code, which can result in academic sanction of failing grade on the exam.

-^{}In-class exam (~50 min, open note exam) will each cover 1/4 of the course materials and be equally weighted.
+^{}Each exam (~50 min) will each cover 1/4 of the course materials and be equally weighted.
 Detailed information on topics is shown below.
+You can bring two sheets of paper with your notes (front and back).